ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ```
 cd src; apptainer exec ../container/python_image.sif python3 demo.py ../benchmarks/one-example-demo-unsatcore-CDHG
 ```
-This command use the container python_image.sif to run the python script demo.py, and the parameter "../benchmarks/one-example-demo-unsatcore-CDHG" is the path to the folder we just built.
+This command uses the container python_image.sif to run the python script demo.py, and the parameter "../benchmarks/one-example-demo-unsatcore-CDHG" is the path to the folder we just built.
 Notice that the data folder name "one-example-demo-unsatcore-CDHG" matters, because it contains the information of the graph type (CDHG) and label type (unsatcore).

 After the training, in your browser you can see the training data and prediction result in http://127.0.0.1:5000.